Does Social Media Cause Breakups & Divorces?

 I am convinced that often these guys (or gals) like to play with our brain as well as mess with our hearts, when they like our post or comment.
 They often try to let the world know that they are the bigger person in this divorce situation … and a really nice guy!
 It’s infuriating but true.
 He is usually more interested in getting you to look at his social media posts and seeing how wonderful his life is than the other way around.
 It’s sort of sick, really!

-RADiCAL Women Speak About Social Media and Divorce…especially as it affects healing and moving on.
+RADiCAL Women Speak About Social Media After Divorce…especially as it affects healing and moving on.

 (Remember: RADiCAL = Rising Above Divorce in Confidence And Love)